QuentinRa/blog.quentinra.dev/proj/methods/index.md

 You will create a model during the conception phase.
-Then your code will be the exact representation of the model (same attributes, classes, ...), at least the public part.
+Then your code will be the exact representation of the model (same attributes, classes, ...), at least the "public" part of your code.
 If you need to add something, then first change the model.

 This method is quite powerful but will ask you to do quite a lot of job during the conception
-(since the development will be quite easy and fast).
+(since the development will be quite easy and fast, or a least very straightforward).

 * [User stories](mdd/user-stories.md)
 * [Class diagram](mdd/class.md)
 * [Sequence diagram](mdd/seq.md)
 * And now code the application.
-Using StarUML you can generate Java code from UML.
+Using StarUML you can generate Java code from your UML diagrams.

-Since I don't like wasting my time to fit a method pattern, I think you should
+Since I don't like wasting my time, I think you should

 * do a mockup of your application